 Background

-More than 120,000 fly species have been identified so far, and include such groups as robber flies, crane flies, flower flies, soldier flies, horse flies, fruit flies, and others.
-Mosquitoes, gnats, and midges are flies, also.
+Flies first appeared on Earth over 200 million years ago during the Upper Triassic Period.
+Today, they live everywhere except the Polar Regions and are among the most successful insects on our planet.
+More than 120,000 fly species have been identified so far.
+They include robber flies, crane flies, flower flies, soldier flies, and fruit flies.
+Mosquitoes, gnats, and midges are flies, too.
 More than 16,000 species make their home in North America.
-In the world, about 91 percent of all flies around human habitations are House Flies, Musca domestica.
+About 91 percent of all flies living around human habitations are House Flies, Musca domestic, because the smell of our food and garbage attracts them.

 Physical description

-A fly has three body sections: head, thorax, abdomen.
-Its shape is typically slender with long legs.
+A fly has three body sections: head, thorax, and abdomen.
+Its shape is typically slender, with long legs.
 An external skeleton (exoskeleton) made of chitin, which is tough and flexible, encases the body to provide support and protection.
 There are bristles and hairs on the body; some flies have more than others.

 Fly external anatomy.
 I: head; II: thorax III: abdomen. — 1: prescutum 2: anterior spiracle 3: scutum 4: basicosta 5: calypters 6: scutellum 7: wing vein 8: wing 9: abdominal segment 10: haltere 11: posterior spiracle 12: femur 13: tibia 14: spur 15: tarsus 16: propleuron 17: prosternum 18: mesopleuron 19: mesosternum 20: metapleuron 21: metasternum 22: compound eye 23: arista 24: antenna 25: maxillary palps 26: labium 27: labellum 28: pseudotracheae 29: tip.
 (Fiestoforo / Wiki; CC BY 4.0)